Skip to main content

 Overview

-The Nginx Ingress - Overview dashboard provides an at-a-glance view of the NGINX server access locations, error logs along with connection metrics.
+The Nginx Ingress - Overview dashboard provides an at-a-glance view of the NGINX server access locations, error logs, and connection metrics.

 Use this dashboard to: